brootaylor/brootaylor-v3/src/_content/landings/bookmarks.md

 ---
 title: "Bookmarks"
 # Populates the `meta description` for a page
-summary: "Links to articles and various things I've enjoyed and found interesting.
+summary: "Links to articles, websites, videos and various online resources.
 Technical and non-technical.
+Quite a few of them offer perspectives I appreciate."
+# Populates the opening / `lead` text on a page
+lead:
-Quite a few of them offer perspectives / advice I appreciate."
+  - "Links to articles, websites, videos and various online resources.
+Technical and non-technical.
+Quite a few of them offer perspectives I appreciate."

 bodyClass: "bookmarks-home"

 permalink: "{% if pagination.pageNumber > 0 %}/bookmarks/{{ pagination.pageNumber + 1 }}/index.html{% else %}/bookmarks.html{% endif %}"